Wisconsin butter fire

 The Wisconsin butter fire, also known as the butter flood, great cheese fire, and great butter fire, was a fire and flood of processed meat and dairy that began on May 3, 1991, at a large storage facility in Madison, Wisconsin.
 The fire continued for eight days; there were no fatalities, but it caused millions of dollars in damages.
 The incident is known as the biggest commercial fire in Wisconsin state history and the Madison Fire Department's biggest and most expensive challenge.

 Background

-The fire occurred as America's butter surplus was near its peak, when the US government purchased excess quantities of government cheese and butter in efforts to keep prices stable.
+The fire occurred as America's butter surplus was near its peak, when the US government purchased excess quantities of surplus cheese and butter in efforts to keep prices stable.
 Due to the overzealous government purchasing, farmers increased production of milk and butterfat by 30 percent between 1974 and 1990 even though consumer demand was not increasing.
-A Wisconsin Daily State Journal article titled "The butter cup runneth over" from April 1990 reported that 330 e6lb of dairy products were sitting in warehouses.
+A Wisconsin State Journal article titled "The butter cup runneth over" from April 1990 reported that 330 e6lb of dairy products were sitting in warehouses.